bushy555/Sam_Coupe_1-bit_Music/README.md

    Nothing else is required; no fancy headers required.
 Directly assemble any of the ZX's asm code to $8000, place on to a disk image, load the disk image, run the load command and listen.

 1. Assemble the 1-bit music straight to a binary - as a standard ZX spectrum binary.
+Depending on the asm code, most will assemble with either SJASMPLUS (Shiru's preferred assembler) or PASMO (Utz's typical preferred assembler).
+SJASMPLUS can be found on Github.
+Pasmo can be found via google search on some little-known ZX website.

 2. Use a disk manager to create a disk image, and add the binary.  eg: "Andrew Collier's SimCoupe .DSK manipulator" utility.
 Write the assembled music binary (MUSIC.BIN)  to the disk image.
 Write the disk image to a disk file (MUSIC.DSK).